laporin/frontend_app_public/README.md

 * Track the report progress timeline.*

 > _* = Comming soon_

 ## What is the unique points?

 * Using clean code architecture.
-Yes i'm serious.
 * Build automatically every push to the branch master and then create downloadable APK artifact.

 ## Dependencies